Effects: More extreme weather

 Effects

-- Extreme weather (Event Attribution)
+- Extreme weather & event attribution

 - Feedback effects of warming

-- Antarctic melting
+- Antarctica melting

 - Greenland melting